-The white grape variety is a new breed between Riesling x Silvaner, which was confirmed by DNA analyses published in 2012.
-Incidentally, the Oraniensteiner, Osteiner and Rieslaner varieties were created with the same parents.
+The white grape variety (also Geisenheim 10-54) is a new breed between Riesling x Silvaner, which was confirmed by DNA analyses carried out in 2012.
+However, this is based on only 20 DNA markers (see molecular genetics).
+By the way, the varieties Oraniensteiner, Osteiner and Rieslaner were created with the same parents.
 The crossing was made in 1929 by Heinrich Birk (1898-1973) at the Geisenheim Research Institute.
 This was one of the many attempts to reconstruct the breeding of the Müller-Thurgau, when the Silvaner was wrongly assumed to be the father variety.
-However, the variety did not catch on; in 2010 no stock was reported in Germany.
+In 2016 no stock was shown (Kym Anderson).